 For students coming from other colleges and universities, the College grants credit from regionally accredited institutions for courses that match degree requirements at SCC.
-Board Policy and the College catalog provides information about the various ways that incoming students can receive transfer credits, including Credit for Prior Learning (IIA9 BP 6410) (IIA9 AP6410), Credit-by-Examination [BP 6040] [need updated policy (2009!) before printing], Military Transcript Evaluation [web page needs updating], Advanced Placement [BP 6030], CLEP, International Baccalaureate (IB), and via courses with matching C-ID numbers (IIA10 Transfer Credits from College Catalog).

-When course equivalency is questioned, Counselors and student services evaluators, in consultation with discipline faculty, review the course descriptions, syllabi, and other relevant documents provided by the student to ensure alignment of learning outcomes.
+Board Policy and the College catalog provides information about the various ways that incoming students can receive transfer credits, including Credit for Prior Learning, Credit-by-Examination (IIA10 BP 6040 Credit By Examination), Military Transcript Evaluation (IIA10 Substitution Waiver of Requirements), Advanced Placement, CLEP, International Baccalaureate (IB), and via courses with matching C-ID numbers (IIA10 Transfer Credits from College Catalog; IIA10 AP, IB, & CLEP Webpage).
+When course equivalency is questioned, the Counselors and student services evaluators, in consultation with discipline faculty, review the course descriptions, syllabi, and other relevant documents provided by the student to ensure alignment of learning outcomes.

-For the Baccalaureate program in Biomanufacturing, required coursework and how to apply is clearly identified on the website (BS webpage) (IIA10 Biomanufacturing Eligibility Requirements).
+For the Baccalaureate program in Biomanufacturing, required coursework and how to apply is clearly identified on the website (IIA10 Biomanufacturing Webpage; IIA10 Biomanufacturing Eligibility Requirements).
 In the early stages of the program, the College's entrance requirements closely matched the local degree in biotechnology; once faculty determined that this was too limiting for students attempting to transfer credits from other programs with slightly different local degree requirements, the pathways were made more flexible and support courses and equivalencies were made available, resulting in more students transferring in to complete their bachelor's degree.